Shashwat986/concurrency/README.md

 ### initiator.py

-This file writes a command (taken from stdin) and writes it to input.txt.
+This file writes a command (taken from stdin) and writes it to `input.txt`.
 It then waits for `runner.py` to return the output by checking `output.txt`, which it then displays.

 ### runner.py